 Corsair ONE i300 has a rather distinctive look.
 For starters, it is unbelievably compact.
 The 12-litre chassis measures 380 x 176 x 200 mm (14.96 x 6.93 x 7.87 inches), which is undeniably console territory.
 More conventional desktops, like the Omen 45L, are almost twice as big.
-Secondly, the Corsair ONE i300 isn’t as flashy as some of the other PCs going around; in fact, it is quite subtle.
+Secondly, the Corsair ONE i300 isn’t as flashy as some of the other PCs going around; in fact, it is quite good.
 The chassis features a brushed metal design with an understated Corsair ONE logo just north of the center.
-The logo is flanked by a customizable RGB strip on either side which pair up to add just the right amount of snaz.
-All in all, the chassis is pretty eye-catching; I’d even throw in the word ‘classy’.
+The logo is flanked by a customizable RGB strip on either side which pairs up to add just the right amount of attraction.
+All in all, the chassis is pretty eye-catching; I would say, it has a classic look.

-The minimalist design rubs off on buttons and ports, of which there are plentiful.
+The simple design includes so many buttons and ports.
 While the power button, audio jack, a couple of USB-A ports, and a USB-C port find themselves on the front panel, others are located at the rear.
-They include, but are not limited to, a couple of Thunderbolt 4 ports, an additional six USB Type-A ports, 7.1 audio, a 2.5G Ethernet port, three DisplayPort inputs, and an HDMI port.
+They include but are not limited to, a couple of Thunderbolt 4 ports, an additional six USB Type-A ports, 7.1 audio, a 2.5G Ethernet port, three DisplayPort inputs, and an HDMI port.

 For airflow, the Corsair ONE i300 has triangular cutouts along the sides and a large fan on top.
 The fan is responsible for exhausting air out of the system and keeping it cool.
 The CPU and GPU are water-cooled so the fan does all the hard work.

-To open the rig and access the innards, you will have to press the button on the rear, pull the top, gently remove the fan, unscrew the side panels, and then lift the side panels out of the housing.
-At the risk of stating the obvious, the process is quite frustrating and if you are looking to upgrade, often unyielding.
+To open the rig and get access to inside items, you will have to press the button on the rear, pull the top, gently remove the fan, unscrew the side panels, and then lift the side panels out of the housing.
+At the risk of stating the obvious, the process is quite frustrating and, if you are looking to upgrade, often unyielding.
 Corsair’s ONE i300 swaps out upgradeability for compactness.
 You may be able to switch SSDs, but that’s often the full extent of your power.